Supernova4422/Light-Show-Toolkit-/README.md

 ## Loading and Playing LightShow Files using the CLI

-"LoadMain <LightShowFile.ls>":  is used to load the file used to play the song "LoadSupport <LightShowFile.ls>":  loads a file that the "FunctionName" command will also search inside "Help" Print out some helpful text
+"LoadMain <LightShowFile.ls>":  is used to load the file used to play the song

+"LoadSupport <LightShowFile.ls>":  loads a file that the "FunctionName" command will also search inside

+"Help" Prints out some helpful text

 "Run <AudioFile.wav">" begins executing the "Play" function, with the given music

 ## Available "Commands"